glowen18/WDI_P2_FamBook/README.md

 ### Approach

-FamBook was created with Ruby on Rails and Postgresql using MVC (Model-View-Controller) architecture with Active Record and RESTful routes.
+The FamBook App was created with Ruby on Rails.
+The data was created using Postgresql and Active Record with MVC (Model-View-Controller) architecture.

 The following steps were taken to create the FamBook App:

-1. Created the new rails app in Terminal
+1. Created the new rails app in the terminal
-2. Created 3 models in Terminal:
+2. Created 3 models in the terminal:
   * User model
   * Board model
   * Story model